dobemad/MPK249/README.md

 ### Pre-requisites for running the GUI via source code:

 Intall python.
-On OSX install python via brew, as it contains the newest version of customtkinter library
+OSX users: install python via brew, as it contains a working version of customtkinter library

-For the GUI:
-Install customtkinter (if not already installed) pillow and python-rtmidi
+Then install these dependencies:

 ```sh
 pip install customtkinter pillow python-rtmidi
 ```